vivekjuneja/project-neev/docker_container_pipeline.md

 ```

 In the above example, both the changed and unchanged service use the same database.
 That means, there has been No change to the Database.

+**BAKERY Server** :-

+The purpose of Bakery Server :-

+1. Access to Package Repository (Chef recipes, ```ZINST packages```, Puppet Scripts)
+2. Create Base Images that use Standard Package tool for package deployment
+3. Create smallest images that are ready to use

+How does the Bakery work :-

+1. On Bakery, Baker pulls out standard Base (Golden) Container Images from the Private Docker registry
+2. Based on the specification, installs the standard packages needed to support the spec
+3. Create Test cases to test the Baked images
+4. *Push the Image to Jenkins CI to push it to Private Registry*

 **Monitor and Manage the entire Stack** :-